CQCL/hugr/specification/hugr.md

 A source port with a `ClassicType` may have any number of edges associated with it (including zero).
 A port with a `LinearType`, and a target port of any type, must have exactly one edge associated with it.
+This captures the property of linear types that the value is used exactly once.

 #### Hierarchy